- Courses Courses

 Passing a licensure examination is a common requirement for licensure as a counselor or psychologist.
 In the case of counseling, sometimes the state board of counseling will provide the exam, and sometimes states will accept scores from the Association of Social Work Boards Clinical Examination or the National Clinical Mental Health Counseling Examination.
 For psychology, the most commonly accepted exam is the Examination for Professional Practice of Psychology.

-Individuals must hold a license before using professional titles such as Licensed Mental Health Counselor, Licensed Professional Counselor, Licensed Clinical Social Worker and psychologist.
 Licensure applications require a graduate school transcript from an approved institution, documentation of an approved work experience or internship and a passing score from an appropriate national or state examination.
 Some states also require an ethics exam.